Home / Learning Center / Starting a Small Business in Retirement? Tips for Retiree Entrepreneurs

 How To Start a Small Business After Retirement

-Here are a few steps to help you be successful in a new small business venture:
+Here are a few practical steps to help you launch a new small business venture on the right foot:

 1. Research your business idea: Make sure it’s a viable product or service and that you have the requisite skills, experience, and resources to bring it to life.

-2. Know the regulations: Many state and local governments have specific rules for starting a business and what you need to do to get started.
+2. Understand regulations: Many state and local governments have specific rules for starting a business and what you need to do to get started.
 Review the regulations and understand how taxing applies to your business.

 You can also look for a mentor — including younger mentors — who can help you learn the ropes, especially when it comes to the current business environment.
 You can also make good connections by joining local service organizations and networking.